How to Simplify AEM UI Development

 vlt --credentials admin:admin sync --uri http://localhost:4502/crx status

-Expected output confirms synchronization is enabled and active.
+The output confirms whether synchronization is enabled and active, showing any pending changes.